manowari/Data-Visualization---Geospatial-Marketing-Project/src/python_lib_visuals/results.md

-Here are some sample visuals:
+Here are some sample visuals from the primitive .py code:

 ![image](https://github.com/manowari/Data-Visualization-/assets/141199798/02eff071-0b03-47a4-8fb2-bd6f834c3f15)